OpenIPC/configurator/README.md

 Enter the IP of the camera/NVR/Radxa Zero 3w.

-Click Fetch to receive the setting files.
+Click Connect to receive and load the setting files.

-Then click Read to read the current settings.

 Edit the settings.

-Then click Save.
+Then click Save and Reboot.

-Then click Upload to send the settings to the camera/NVR/Radxa Zero 3w.

 ![alt text](https://github.com/OpenIPC/configurator/blob/master/configurator.png)